enarx/sgx/README.md

   3. If you are developing an enclave loader, you probably want the `parameters` and `page` modules.
 However, you may also want the `signature` module to load a signature.
+  4. If you want to parse fields from the CPU certificate, you probably want the `pck` module and `rcrypto` feature.

 License: Apache-2.0